nmt2722/notes/Chapter1/proofs.md

 Each proof method has its own strengths and is suited for different types of problems, depending on the structure and nature of the statement you're trying to prove!

-Great question!
 When it comes to proving a number is **irrational**, **proof by contradiction** is the most commonly used method, but it is not the only method.
 However, other methods are usually quite specific or less commonly used for this purpose.
 Let’s explore these methods in more detail!

 ### 1. **Proof by Contradiction (The Most Common Method)**